vitest-dev/vitest/docs/api/expect.md

 - **Type**: `(...args: any[]) => Awaitable<void>`

-This assertion checks if a function was called with certain parameters at it's last invocation.
+This assertion checks if a function was called with certain parameters at its last invocation.
 Requires a spy function to be passed to `expect`.

 ```ts
 import { expect, test, vi } from 'vitest'